OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 > **Pro-tip**: In case a violation needs to be reported about the person who receives those reports, make sure to include an option to contact a secondary party.

 To add a code of conduct, you can create your own from scratch by adding a new markdown file, or use existing templates such as the [Contributor Covenant](https://contributor-covenant.org/).
 Name your file `CODE_OF_CONDUCT.md`, and make sure it is visible in the `README` file.

+> **Helping hand**: This MOOC also has a [Code of Conduct](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/CODE_OF_CONDUCT.md) based on the Contributor Covenant.
+As you can see, it includes information on expected standards of behaviour, responsibilities of those in the community, and enforcement of the CoC including contact details.
+Feel free again to re-use and adapt this to your project as you see fit.

 <p align="center"><img src="https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/images/code_of_conduct.png" width="800" /></p>